 Diana Chua Halikias

 Welcome!
-I am a third year math PhD Student at Cornell University.
+I am a PhD candidate in math at Cornell University.
 My advisor is Alex Townsend.

-I study numerical analysis and am especially interested in randomized linear algebra, matrix theory, PDEs, and PDE learning theory.
+I study numerical analysis and am especially interested in randomized linear algebra, matrix theory, and PDE learning.

 My CV is here.
 You can email me at dh736 at cornell dot edu.